prometheus/proposals/proposals/0065-issue-pr-label-system.md

 **Workflow**: These labels can be applied at any time when the item becomes blocked.
 They should be removed when the blocking condition is resolved.

-#### 4. Lifecycle Labels (Optional)
+#### 4. Lifecycle Labels

 These labels track the activity status of issues and PRs.
-This category is optional and would only be implemented if automated lifecycle management is adopted in the future:
+Prometheus has an [automation in place](https://github.com/prometheus/prometheus/blob/96d3d641e329c049f649edbd4c2695345c027c56/.github/workflows/stale.yml) that would only require adjusting the label values.

-- **`lifecycle/stale`**: No activity for an extended period (e.g., 90 days).
+- **`lifecycle/stale`**: No activity for an extended period (currently 30 days).
 Candidate for closure if no activity resumes.
-- **`lifecycle/frozen`**: Should not be auto-closed due to inactivity.
+- **`lifecycle/keepalive`**: Should not be marked stale due to inactivity.
 Reserved for important long-running items.
-- **`lifecycle/rotten`**: No activity after being marked stale (e.g., 30 additional days).
-Will be auto-closed soon.

-**Workflow**: These would typically be managed by automation based on activity timestamps.
-Currently, Prometheus projects do not use automated lifecycle management, so these labels are reserved for potential future use.

 ### Label Interactions